 Step 5: Remove excessive thatch.
 Thatch is a layer of partially decomposed plant material that builds up on the soil surface.
 Usually more than half an inch of thatch on general turf areas decreases turf vigor by restricting the movement of air, water, fertilizer and pesticides into the soil.
 Excessive thatch also restricts root development and provides a suitable environment for insect and disease pests.
 Thatch can be removed by a vertical mower or other means of dethatching, such as a power rake.
 This equipment is often available from rental companies.

 Step 6: Cultivate the soil by coring or tilling to relieve soil compaction.
 A coring machine that removes a soil core is most effective.
 After coring use a vertical mower to help break up the soil cores brought to the surface.
 Coring is best done when the soil is somewhat moist because the tines will penetrate deeper.

-Step 7: Apply fertilizer and lime according to soil test results.
+Step 7: Apply fertilizer and lime or sulfur according to soil test results.